 - PFS Program: Facilitate the identification and mitigation of safety issues at the local level through the support of collaborative Local Safety Councils (LSC). - Makeup: LSCs are required at every FAA ATC facility.
 The LSC shall consist of one Union participant and one Agency participant.
-Additional participants may be designated by mutual agreement, LSCs will meet once per month or as mutually determined by the parties at the local level.
+Additional participants may be designated by mutual agreement.
+LSCs will meet once per month or as mutually determined by the parties at the local level. - Scoping Document: Created and signed by sponsors (FacRep and ATM), establishing an LSC and defining its process.